Dems head toward House control, but lose incumbents to GOP | Times Leader

 By ALAN FRAM and MATTHEW DALY

-WASHINGTON (AP) — Democrats drove Wednesday toward extending their control of the House for two more years but with a potentially shrunken majority as they lost at least six incumbents and failed to oust any Republican lawmakers in initial returns.
+WASHINGTON (AP) — Disappointed Democrats drove Wednesday toward extending their control of the House for two more years but with a potentially shrunken majority as they lost at least seven incumbents and failed to oust any Republican lawmakers in initial returns.

-By 3 a.m.
-EST, Democrats’ only gains were two North Carolina seats vacated by GOP incumbents after a court-ordered remapping made the districts more Democratic.
-Though they seemed likely to retain House control, the results were developing into a disappointment for the party, which hoped to make modest gains of perhaps 15 seats.
+By midmorning on Wednesday, Democrats’ only gains were two North Carolina seats vacated by GOP incumbents after a court-ordered remapping made the districts more Democratic.
+Though they seemed likely to retain House control, their performance was an unexpected disappointment for the party, which hoped for modest gains of perhaps 15 seats.

 After decades of trying, Republicans defeated 15-term Rep. Collin Peterson from a rural Minnesota district that backed President Donald Trump in 2016 by 31 percentage points, Trump’s biggest margin in any Democratic-held district.
 Peterson, who chairs the House Agriculture Committee, opposed Trump’s impeachment and is one of the House’s most conservative Democrats.
 He was defeated by Republican Michelle Fischbach, the former lieutenant governor.

+In Iowa, GOP state Rep. Ashley Hinson defeated freshman Democratic incumbent Abby Finkenauer to win a hard-fought race for the state’s northeastern congressional seat.
+Hinson is a former television news anchor.

-Freshmen Democrats Debbie Mucarsel-Powell and Donna Shalala lost, falling in adjacent South Florida districts in a state where Trump seemed to consolidate his support among Cuban voters.
-Also losing were Democratic freshmen Joe Cunningham of South Carolina, Xochitl Torres Small of New Mexico and Kendra Horn in Oklahoma, who had surprising victories in 2018 in districts Trump carried decisively in 2016.
+Also losing were freshmen Democrats Debbie Mucarsel-Powell and Donna Shalala, health secretary under President Bill Clinton, in adjacent South Florida districts where Trump seemed to consolidate support among Cuban voters.
+Others defeated were Democratic freshmen Joe Cunningham of South Carolina, Xochitl Torres Small of New Mexico and Kendra Horn in Oklahoma, who had surprising victories in 2018 in districts Trump carried decisively in 2016.

 The fight for Torres Small’s seat cost around $35 million, making it one of the country’s most expensive races, according to the nonpartisan Center for Responsive Politics.
 She was defeated by Yvette Herrell, a former state legislator.

-Democrats were also disappointed in the where they nursed fading hopes of winning the majority. remained too close to call.
+Democrats were also disappointed in the where they nursed fading hopes of winning the majority. remained too early to call.

 Before votes were counted, both parties’ operatives said the GOP would be fortunate to limit Democratic gains to a modest single digits.
 Democrats control the House 232-197, with five open seats and one independent.
 It takes 218 seats to control the chamber.